lithnet/access-manager-docs/installation/getting-started.md

 If you plan on providing access to local admin passwords with Access Manager, you'll need to deploy and configure either the Microsoft LAPS agent, or the Lithnet Access Manager agent, to your devices, in order to rotate and store the LAPS passwords.

-If you simply want to provide access to LAPS passwords already stored in your Active Directory or Azure Active Directory, then you can skip this step.
+If you simply want to provide access to LAPS passwords already stored in your Active Directory or Microsoft Entra, then you can skip this step.

 You can read more details in our guide for [choosing between the Microsoft and Lithnet LAPS agents](../help-and-support/choosing-between-the-microsoft-and-lithnet-laps-agents.md).